-- Boot Camp: week-long orientation that will provide fundamental knowledge in AI/DS+ Materials Science, training in professional skills topics as well as developing communication, collaboration, and teamwork skills and getting to know team members.
+- Boot Camp: A week-long orientation will provide fundamental knowledge in AI/DS+ Materials Science and development of professional skills (communication, collaboration, and teamwork skills).

 - Core courses:

-- Fundamentals of Data Science for Materials Scientists OR
+- Fundamentals of Data Science for Materials Scientists and/or

 - Fundamentals of Materials Science for Data Scientists

-- Joint AI in Materials Capston Project Course (year long)
+- Joint AI in Materials Capstone Project Course (year-long)

-- An ongoing professional development program: will provide both “professional skills” and “technical skills” training all years of the program.
+- An ongoing professional development program: Thoughout the program experience students will develop professionally guided by an Individual Development Plan (IDP) including “professional skills” and “technical skills”.
 Professional skills training will include formal and informal communication as well as K-12 outreach, mentor and mentee training, leadership and collaboration skills, and other skills critical for workforce success.

-- Annual aiM-NRT Challenge Competition: will be open to student teams from across the U.S. who will submit projects that apply AI and machine learning to materials design.
+- Annual aiM-NRT Challenge Competition: Student teams from across the U.S. will submit projects that apply AI and machine learning to materials design.